Announcing AAM.

 The control-plane category is forming this quarter.

-Major platforms are reaching General Availability on agent control planes, hosted runtimes, and adjacent governance products on overlapping timelines.
-Microsoft has publicly announced GA of Agent 365 for 2026-05-01 with a Tech Community AMA on 2026-05-12.
-Adjacent products from other major platforms are landing in the same quarter.
+Major platforms are reaching General Availability on agent control planes, hosted runtimes, and adjacent governance products on overlapping timelines this quarter.

 Each of those products solves a distinct problem at a distinct layer of the agent stack — authorization, identity, execution, real-time observability, internal audit.
 None of them is the externally-anchored evidence layer.
 The layer that survives an acquisition, an outage, a key compromise, an internal-rewrite incident, or a years-later forensic inquiry has to be structurally separate from every system it audits.

 Naming AAM as a category now gives technical buyers, regulators, acquirers, and platform vendors themselves a vocabulary for that layer.
-The vocabulary is unclaimed across the named-competitor landscape Bonis Systems surveyed via cross-LLM intel sweep in late April 2026.
+The vocabulary is unclaimed in current public agent-governance terminology.
 The primitive is shipped.
 This announcement documents both.

 AAM is downstream of Safety, Alignment, and Observability.